MRC-Epid-it24/intake24/docs/api/survey/surveys-public.md

 Currently used for integration with external survey systems.

 :::warning
-This function presents a vulnerability similar to the generate user function.
-The JWT signing is done on the client side by the current users of this function and can therefore be easily extracted.
+This functionality can present possible vulnerability if implemented incorrectly.

+Secret for the JWT generation is stored server-side in survey settings.
+Client implementation should store the secret securely at their end.
+E.g. if the client implementation is done in frontend javascript done, such secret can then be extracted and misused.
 :::

 ### Request